Crash bar: Latching

-Crash bars offer numerous configurations for latching to the door frame.
+Crash bars offer several configurations for latching to the door frame.

 Vertical rods can be affixed to crash bars allowing both doors to be opened with no center clearance obstruction.
 When the bar is depressed, a chord within the vertical rod gets pulled, which lowers a latch at the top and/or bottom and allows the door to open.
 The Pullman latch, which attaches to a Pullman keeper, is the locking mechanism usually used at the ends of the vertical rods.
 More expensive products may feature vertical rods and latches concealed within the door.

 Some jurisdictions permit doors to latch to each other.
 For security, additional latching points may be added.
 For example, upper and lower vertical rods added to one door and connected to the leaf with no rods via a mortice latch.
 A double door coordinator is used to ensure the active leaf does not close before the inactive leaf.
 This configuration is not recommended for high traffic locations.

 Center posts are an alternative to vertical rods at double door exits.
 This offers less clearance because the post remains in the middle when both doors are open.
 That said, the post can often be removed with a key for occasions when items larger than a single door need to pass through.
-Center posts may be preferred over vertical rods because they have fewer moving parts, thus they have fewer components that can break.
+Center posts may be preferred over vertical rods because they have fewer moving parts, thus they have fewer components that can wear out or break.

 Push bars themselves are some of the most reliable door opening mechanisms.
 To pass CE certification, bars must function between 100,000 and 500,000 opening cycles depending on the rating the manufacturer is seeking.

 Unlocking and latch hold

-In some applications, such as storefront entrances, panic bars may be dogged during business hours.
-Dogging is a common feature on panic bars in which the bar is retracted with a key—freeing the door to swing without latching.
+In some applications, such as storefront entrances, panic bars may be "dogged" during business hours.
+Dogging is a common feature on panic bars in which the bar is retracted with a key, thus freeing the door to operate without latching.
 This allows customers to apply force to any portion of the door, not just the bar, in order to open it.

-Dogging is distinct from simple unlocking, which permits the user to open the door from both ends but still requires performing an action to release the latches.
+Dogging is distinct from simple unlocking, which permits the user to open the door from both sides but still requires performing an action to release the latches.
 However, in applications where the exterior side contains an immovable dummy handle, as opposed to a knob or lever handle, it is usually impossible to unlock the crash bar without also dogging it.